One Nation Underground (Pearls Before Swine album): Critical reception

 The album has been reissued numerous times on LP and CD, with various stereo mix variations.
 On October 20, 2017, Drag City - with the cooperation and participation of Tom Rapp and original engineer/producer Richard Alderson - released a "Fiftieth Anniversary Mono Restoration & Remastering" on CD and LP.

+Legacy

+In May 2006, Spin magazine published an article with an editorial entitled "The Definitive Guide to Freak Folk", which cited Pearls Before Swine's One Nation Underground.